What Are Pressure Wounds and Skin Integrity Issues?

 - Get out of a wheelchair every few hours.

 - Avoid excessive layers of clothing, sheets or materials.

 - Avoid dragging or pulling skin across surfaces when moving from a wheelchair to a bed (transferring).

-If your child has pressure wounds or skin integrity issues, Gillette Children’s Specialty Healthcare offers several services to help prevent, treat and manage their condition.
+If your child has pressure wounds or skin integrity issues, Gillette Children’s offers several services to help prevent, treat and manage their condition.
 Our integrated care model is centered on treatment for complex conditions, such as those that can lead to problems with skin integrity or bed sores.

 Gillette specialists certified in wound care, test skin integrity, help with wound management, and educate your family about pressure wound prevention and skin integrity issues.
 If you ever notice issues during a routine skin check, or have questions about preventing pressure wounds, contact Gillette and speak to a nurse.

 Our physical therapists and seating specialists use pressure mapping technology to measure the pressure your child experiences when sitting or lying in different positions.
 Pressure mapping uses special mats to create a map of pressure distribution, pinpointing the highest areas of pressure.
 This information helps therapists and seating specialists recommend ways to reduce pressure in these locations.